 Selecting a whey protein, or any dietary supplement for that matter, can be difficult and overwhelming.
 But choosing your supplements shouldn’t be a research project: Promix is here to help you navigate through the ins and outs of whey protein by helping you better understand why grass-fed and cold-processed whey is the best whey.

 Before modern agricultural practices took hold, cows roamed the outdoors and ate untouched, unmodified grass at their own leisure.
-Now, a significant portion of the agricultural industry has moved from feeding cattle with grass and put them on corn and grain-based diets (1).
+Now, a significant portion of the agricultural industry has moved away from feeding cattle with grass and put them instead on corn and grain-based diets (1).

 Although it is more profitable in terms of revenue for the producer, it is a drastic sacrifice in terms of quality and taste for you, the consumer.